-Other qualification from various counties will be considered and are subject to approval by BHSAD’s and UH’s admission office on a case-by-case basis.
+Other qualification from various counties are subject to approval by the BHSAD’s and UH’s admission office on a case-by-case basis.

-We operate a flexible admissions policy and treat everyone as an individual.
-This means that we will take into consideration your educational achievements together with your applications as a whole, including work experience and personal statement, and may make an offer at any point within the stated minimal requirements.
+We have a flexible admissions policy and treat everyone as an individual.
+This means that we will look at your educational achievements together with your applications as a whole, including work experience and personal statement, and may make an offer at any point within the stated minimal requirements.

-Your application will be considered by the BHSAD’s Admissions office and in the most complicated cases might be subject to approval by University of Hertfordshire.
-The dates for BHSAD’s admission decisions will be timetabled and published in March 2018 (normally, in June 2018- August 2018 it might take up to 3 weeks for consideration of your application).
+Your application will be considered by the BHSAD’s Admissions office.
+In most difficult cases it might be subject to approval by the University of Hertfordshire.
+The dates for BHSAD’s admission decisions will be published in March 2019 (normally it takes up to 3 weeks to make a decision on your application).

 - Copy of previous education certificates and academic qualifications with a detailed transcript**

-- IELTS certificate (Valid on the date of submission of the original to BHSAD’s programmes office)
+- IELTS certificate (Valid on the date of submission of the original to the BHSAD’s admission office)

 - 2 photos 3х4 cm